 After months on the trail, we found the best hiking pants for women.
-Our carefully curated list helps you select the right hiking pants that meet all of your trail-blazing excursions.
+Our carefully curated list will help you narrow down the best hiking pants for your trail-blazing excursions.

 During testing, we considered comfort, durability, and freedom of movement.
-We also looked at value, style, and extra features.
-And after several months of researching the newest pants and putting them to the test, we’ve found the best options for every budget and use.
+We also looked at value, style, and clever features.
+After several months of researching the newest pants and putting them to the test, we’ve found the best options for every budget and use.

 - Best Leggings for Hiking